cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Note that in {{ABKLX21}} it was shown that an idealized variant of CPace also enjoys perfect forward security without explicit key confirmation.
 However this proof does not explicitly cover the recommended cipher suites in this document and requires the stronger assumption of an algebraic adversary model.
+For this reason, we RECOMMEND adding explicit key confirmation if perfect forward security is required.

 When implementing explicit key confirmation, it is recommended to use an appropriate message-authentication code (MAC) such as HMAC {{?RFC2104}} or